 It is especially good for achy joints including the knees and ankles.

 Two substances in comfrey, allantoin and rosmarinic acid, are responsible for the plants ability to stimulate re-growth of tissue.
-All parts of the plant is used in herbal medicine.
+All parts of the plant are used in herbal medicine.
 Roots appear to be best for joint treatment, and the rest of the plant for wound healing.

 278 people were studied to find out more about comfrey's healing properties.
 Tests proved that comfrey significantly helped wounds heal faster.
 Complete healing was almost 3 days faster for those that were treated with comfrey.